Altinn/altinn-studio/.github/ISSUE_TEMPLATE/epic.md

 [How to write and handle issues.](https://confluence.brreg.no/x/Wg81Bw) (Only for project members)
 ## Introduction
 > A quick introduction to the user need.
 Make it clear for who, why and what.
 > Links to relevant resources, documentation of other issues.
-If ready - a product owner statement of why this is prioritised.
+If ready - a product owner statement of why this is prioritised and a suggested solution with indication of user stories/tasks in a bullet list.

 Lorem ipsum